 The County's Erosion Control and Grading ordinances were also compared to construction MCMs to evaluate effectiveness.
 In general, these ordinances meet or exceed construction MCMs.
-The County's Erosion Control and Grading ordinances work to limit excessive disturbance of site and grading in the rainy season.
-These ordinances also require erosion control plans for all sites that include grading, even if they disturb less than one acre.
+The County's Erosion Control, Grading and Runoff and Pollution Control ordinances work to limit excessive disturbance of site and grading in the rainy season.
+These ordinances also require storm water control plans for all sites that include ground disturbance, even if they disturb less than one acre.